How To Install Oracle Java 8 on Ubuntu 22.04

-- Open the terminal and log in as root.
+- Open a terminal and log in as root.
 If you are logged in as another user, you will need to add sudo before each command.

-- Working on a Linux Ubuntu 16.04 server
+- We will be working on a Liquid Web Core-Managed Linux Ubuntu 16.04 LTS server

 - No installations of previous Java versions